FftyShadesofCode/web-module-project-lifecycle/README.md

 # Component Lifecycle Methods - React Github User Card

 This project allows you to practice the concepts and techniques learned in this module and apply them in a concrete project.
 This module explored lifecycle methods in class components.
-In your project you will demonstrate proficiency of these concepts by recreating the Github User Card project, but as a React application this time.
+In your project you will demonstrate proficiency of these concepts by recreating the Github User bCard project, but as a React application this time.

 ## Objectives